22.11.2021, 10:00 A.M.

-The Irish Georgian Society, in association with the Office of Public Works and the Department of Housing, Local Government and Heritage presents The Irish Country House Garden 1650-1950: Digging New Ground.
+The Irish Georgian Society, in association with the Office of Public Works and the Department of Housing, Local Government and Heritage and with the support of its American members, presents The Irish Country House Garden 1650-1950: Digging New Ground.

 This one-day symposium, convened by Robert O'Byrne and Finola O'Kane, will take place at Dublin Castle’s Printworks on Wednesday 17th November 2021 (10am -5pm).